Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Loungers who rotate between upright, semi-reclined, and stretched-out positions
+• Loungers who move between upright, semi-reclined, and stretched-out positions

 • Taller frames or anyone who prefers a deep seat

-• Hosts who want a leather statement piece
+• Homes that want a leather statement sofa with a tailored look

 Where it falls short